syntasso/workshop/enhancing-a-promise/README.md

 * `Dockerfile`

 You can see these files in the `request-pipeline-image` directory.
-You'll change all three of these files so that the Promise's pipeline
+You'll change two of these files so that the Promise's pipeline:

 1. knows to include the `costCentre` _label_ in its output
 1. knows to include your user's `costCentre` _actual value_ in its output